Learn About The Law

 (ii) student who is at least eight years old; and

-(iii) parent of a student enrolled in the charter school or school district.
+(iii) parent of a student enrolled in the LEA.

-(a) included in student conduct handbooks;
+(a) include a copy in student conduct handbooks;

-(b) included in employee handbooks; and
+(b) include a copy in employee handbooks; and

 (5) A policy may not permit formal disciplinary action that is based solely on an anonymous report of bullying, cyber-bullying, hazing, abusive conduct, or retaliation.